auth0/docs/articles/api/authentication/api-authz/_revoke-refersh-token.md

   "link": "#revoke-refresh-token"
 }) %>

-Use this endpoint to invalidate a Refresh Token.
+Use this endpoint to invalidate a Refresh Token if it has been compromised.

 Each revocation request invalidates not only the specific token, but all other tokens based on the same authorization grant.
 This means that **all Refresh Tokens that have been issued for the same user, client, and audience will be revoked**.